ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 existing DTLS channel between the client and the resource server in the `kid` parameter of the Client-to-AS request.
-The authorization server MUST verify that the specified `kid` denotes a valid verifier for a proof-of-possession ticket that has previously been issued to the requesting client.
+The authorization server MUST verify that the specified `kid` denotes a valid verifier for a proof-of-possession token that has previously been issued to the requesting client.
 Otherwise, the Client-to-AS request MUST be declined with the error code `unsupported_pop_key` as defined in [Section 5.6.3 of